doc4d/docs/docs/ORDA/privileges.md

 ## Example of privilege configuration

-The good practice is to keep all data access locked by default thanks to the "all" privilege and to configure the `roles.json` file to only open controlled parts to authorized sessions.
+The good practice is to keep all data access locked by default to configure the `roles.json` file to only open controlled parts to authorized sessions.
 For example, to allow some accesses to "guest" sessions:

 ```json title="/Project/Sources/roles.json"